bridgecrew-perf6/ml-deployment-coe/projects/embedding_example/api_deployment/Local_API_Deploy.md

 # Deploy Machine Learning Models with FastAPI
-To give you a whole picture of developing an algorithm with API, first you need to train a model with your own dataset and store your final model into a file.
-Then, create a local webpage with the developed model file integrated in that page.
+To give you a whole picture of developing an algorithm with API:

+* Train a model with your own dataset and store your final model into a file.
+* Next, create a local webpage with the developed model file integrated in that page.
 Type any value to fit properly into the model, for example, if you developed a text classification model, you should type in text.
-Then the webpage(integrated with model) will return the preprocessed text result for you.
+* Then the webpage(integrated with model) will return the preprocessed value result for you.
 If you developed a score rating model, you should type in the necessary feature value regarding to the model.
 Then the webpage will return the score rating result for you.

 ## 1. Develop you algorithm
 This it the example algorithm, you can use any algorithm you want.